pragmatista/CustomGPTs/GPTs/Prompt Builder Helper/config.md

 * START

 ## Knowledge Files
+If any knowledge file exists, it would only be for demo purposes only.
-If available, refer to knowledge files folder
+Please refer to the "knowledge-files" folder

 ## Capabilities
 - [x] Web Search